ChardThe3rd/NFL-EPA-Project/README.md

 * AVG: 58%
 ![](Images/effmodel.png)

-## Team Total EPA for the Season per Each Model Ran
+## Models Ran
+*We ran 6 models a total of 5 times to determine accuracy.
+The advanced stats of EPA and Air Yards produced the highest accuracy.
 ![](Images/teamtotalEPA.png)

 ## Model Outcomes and Acknowledgements